Using Coupons Can Save You Money

 Using Coupons at the Grocery Store

 This is the most obvious place to save money with coupons.
-The biggest secret of people who save the most at the store are those who match coupons with "loss leaders" -- those heavily discounted items they feature in their ads in order to get you through their door.
-I have gotten jars of Ragu spaghetti sauce for 50 cents, bags of brand-name diapers for $4, Gerber baby food for 20 cents a jar -- and have taken advantage of many other great offers.
+The biggest secret of people who save the most at the store are those who match coupons with loss leaders — those heavily discounted items they feature in their ads in order to get you through their door.

 Here are four money-saving grocery apps that you can download to your mobile phone: